 Unless agreed otherwise, we may use your Personal Data after anonymization (so that it can no longer be identified as your information) for research or statistical purposes, in which case we may use this information for a reasonable period of time without further notice to you.
 We may also use your Personal Data as part of statistical, aggregated data for research purposes in a pseudonymized form, if approved by our Client.

 We may share your Personal Data within the PSI Group for the purposes stated above.
 This may involve transferring your information outside the European Economic Area (“EEA”).
 Whenever we transfer your Personal Data outside of the EEA, we ensure a similar degree of protection is afforded to it by implementing the following safeguards:

 Intra-Group Transfer Agreement.
-In addition to the Privacy Shield frameworks, all relevant PSI Group Companies across the globe have entered into an intra-group transfer agreement committing to compliance with the General Data Protection Regulation 2016/679 (“GDPR”) as set out in the European Commission’s standard contractual clauses for data transfers.
+All relevant PSI Group Companies across the globe have entered into an intra-group transfer agreement committing to compliance with the General Data Protection Regulation 2016/679 (“GDPR”) as set out in the European Commission’s standard contractual clauses for data transfers.